VEHICLE BUYER'S GUIDE

 What are the most common G-Class problems?+

-The most frequently reported Mercedes-Benz G-Class issues involve: FUEL/PROPULSION SYSTEM, STRUCTURE, STEERING, UNKNOWN OR OTHER.
+The most frequently reported Mercedes-Benz G-Class issues involve: ELECTRICAL SYSTEM, ELECTRONIC STABILITY CONTROL (ESC), ENGINE, LATCHES/LOCKS/LINKAGES:DOORS:LATCH.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research